Dealing with a fear of fireworks

 Adaptil (D.A.P.) pheromones for dogs

 Adaptil, an analogue of the natural pheromone produced by dogs, has the same effect as the substance that is secreted by mother dogs.
 The soothing effect makes the animal feel more at ease.
 Adaptil is effective without side effects and easy to use.
 Because it does not have a sedative effect, the pet remain completely alert.
 Dogs will play with their owners as usual and will not become drowsy or sleepy.
 Adaptil is a product with a remarkable effectiveness in various forms of unwanted behaviour, including fear of fireworks.
-The product is available as Adaptil diffuser, Adaptil Spray, Adaptil Collar and Adaptil Tablets.
+The product is available as Adaptil diffuser, Adaptil Spray and Adaptil Collar.
 Use the diffuser at least 1-2 weeks prior to the event for an optimal result.

 Calming food supplements